Karli Jedlicka, '12, M.B.A. '14, Joins NIU Alumni Association Board

 By Tony Scott

-Karli Oosterbaan, ’12, M.B.A. ’14, started out her undergraduate years at another school, but transferred to NIU and has been a loyal Huskie ever since.
+Karli (Oosterbaan) Jedlicka, ’12, M.B.A. ’14, started out her undergraduate years at another school, but transferred to NIU and has been a loyal Huskie ever since.

 “While I started my college career at another institution, I realized the value of being closer to the Chicago market and the education NIU provides, so as a sophomore I made a transfer and never looked back,” she said.
 “When it came time to apply for grad school, NIU was my first choice.
 I’m very proud to be a two-time Huskie grad.”

-Oosterbaan grew up in suburban Lisle, Ill., and currently lives in Glen Ellyn, Ill., with her fiancé.
-Being a Huskie comes naturally to Oosterbaan, who has a family full of them: dad, Marty Oosterbaan, '81; mom, Kelly Moxley, '82; stepmom Janet Oosterbaan, brother, Andrew Oosterbaan, '15, and stepbrother Forrest Conter.
+Jedlicka grew up in suburban Lisle, Ill., and currently lives in Glen Ellyn, Ill., with her husband.
+Being a Huskie comes naturally to Jedlicka, who has a family full of them: dad, Marty Oosterbaan, '81; mom, Kelly Moxley, '82; stepmom Janet Oosterbaan, brother, Andrew Oosterbaan, '15, and stepbrother Forrest Conter.

 One stepbrother attended ISU “but we forgive him,” she joked.